boernsen-development/TrainAnnouncements/README.md

 # Train Announcements

 ***

-# Description
+## Description

-This Factorio mod adds train announcements when sitting in a train.
+This Factorio mod adds train announcements to the game when sitting in a train.
 Announcements are available as text as well as sound and they are in English only for now.
+Both can be turned off individually if desired.
 The audio announcements include various generic station names, which have been generated using https://freetts.com.
-The generic audio announcements can be assigned to the actual station names of your game via the mod settings by copy & paste.
+These generic station announcements can be assigned to the actual station names of your game via the mod settings by copy & paste.
+These settings are savegame-wise and should also be in sync automatically for all players of a multiplayer game.
 The textual announcements do print the actual station names.

 Currently the following announcements are supported: